Students participate in a community service program.

 Manhattanville Grad, Disabilities Advocate Honored for Volunteer Work

-"Mikela Stephenson aspired to be – and be treated – just like everybody else when she began her studies at Manhattanville College.
+"Mikela Stephenson aspired to be – and be treated – just like everybody else when she began her studies at Manhattanville University.
 Living with severe cerebral palsy, as Stephenson does, might make that proposition sound easier said than done.
 But the California native, who lives in Rye Brook, remained undaunted."

 The Examiner